 - Easy or excessive bruising

 - Superficial bleeding into the skin that appears as pinpoint-sized reddish-purple spots (petechiae) that look like a rash, usually on the lower legs

 When to see a doctor

-A rare complication of idiopathic thrombocytopenic purpura is bleeding into the brain, which can be fatal.
+A rare complication of immune thrombocytopenia is bleeding into the brain, which can be fatal.

 If you're pregnant and your platelet count is very low or you have bleeding, you have a greater risk of heavy bleeding during delivery.
-In such cases, you and your doctor may discuss treatment to maintain a stable platelet count, taking into account the effects on your baby.
+Your doctor may suggest treatment to maintain a stable platelet count, taking into account the effects on your baby.